UBC-DSCI/introduction-to-datascience/README.md

 To build the **html version** of the book, navigate to the repository root folder and run
 ```
-./build.sh
+./build_html.sh
 ```
 from the command line.
-This command automatically spawns a docker container with the `ubcdsci/intro-to-ds` image, runs the script `build.R` from within the container, and then stops the container.
-It may ask you for a password; this is the password for the `sudo` command on your computer.
-Typically this is just your usual computer user account password.
+This command automatically spawns a docker container with the `ubcdsci/intro-to-ds` image, runs the script `_build_html.r` from within the container, and then stops the container.
-But if your setup doesn't require you to use `sudo` to start a docker container, you can just open `build.sh` and delete the word `sudo` at the start of the script.

 To build the **PDF version** of the book, instead run
 ```
-./pdfbuild.sh
+./build_pdf.sh
 ```
-The same comments regarding passwords and `sudo` as above apply here.
+This command again spawns a docker container and runs `pdf/_build_pdf.r` inside the container.

 ### With RStudio